 - Designate only one person to be responsible for storage and handling of vaccines.
-At least two (2) Key Staff members should be trained - Store vaccine in a manner that could jeopardize its quality - Store food and drinks in the vaccine refrigerator/freezer - Inadvertently leave the refrigerator or freezer door open or have inadequate seals - Store vaccine in a dorm-style/bar-style/compact refrigerator/freezer for ANY length of time - Record vaccine temperatures only once per day - Fail to report vaccine temperature(s) on a required day(s) - Record temperatures for only the refrigerator or freezer, rather than both - Record temperatures from a non-calibrated, non-data logger thermometer - Document out-of-range temperatures on vaccine temperature logs without reporting them to the appropriate vaccine manufacturer - Discard multi-dose vials 30 days after they are opened. - o Use the vaccine package insert to follow specific vaccination discard date - Fail to contact the appropriate person immediately to report any problem
+Each facility should have at least two (2) Vaccine Coordinators. - Store vaccine in a manner that could jeopardize its quality - Store food and drinks in the vaccine refrigerator/freezer - Inadvertently leave the refrigerator or freezer door open or have inadequate seals - Store vaccine in a dorm-style/bar-style/compact refrigerator/freezer for ANY length of time - Record vaccine temperatures only once per day - Fail to report vaccine temperature(s) on a required day(s) - Record temperatures for only the refrigerator or freezer, rather than both - Record temperatures from a non-calibrated, non-data logger thermometer - Document out-of-range temperatures on vaccine temperature logs without reporting them to the Immunization Unit. - Discard temperature logs at the end of every month instead of keeping them for three (3) years. - Discard multi-dose vials 30 days after they are opened. - Use the vaccine package insert to follow specific vaccination discard date - Fail to contact the appropriate person immediately to report any problem.